Sierra Vista Phase II

 18 four-bedroom units

 595 – 1,455 sq. ft.

 HACSJ and CCHC to Redevelop Large Multi-Family Apartments

-The Housing Authority of the County of San Joaquin (HACSJ) and Central California Housing Corporation (CCHC) to redevelop large multi-family apartments as part of Sierra Vista Phase II.
+The Housing Authority of the County of San Joaquin (HACSJ) and Central California Housing Corporation (CCHC) are set to redevelop large multi-family apartments as part of Sierra Vista Phase II.

 Demolition is underway and will be complete by June 14, 2019 with site work to begin immediately.
-Phase 2 will complete construction by the end of 2020.
+Phase II will complete construction by the end of 2020.

 Funding for this project came from a HACSJ capital contribution, City of Stockton HOME funds, the City of Stockton’s impact fee waiver program, Low Income Housing Tax Credits (LIHTC), and permanent financing.

 Construction is in the process of being completed by winter 2020 and residents have begun to occupy units.